pymc-devs/pymc/docs/source/developer_guide.rst

         self.logp_nojac_unscaledt = distribution.logp_nojac(data)

 However, for the random method things are a bit less graceful.
-As the random generator is limited in Theano, all random generation is done in scipy/numpy land.
+As the random generator is limited in Aesara, all random generation is done in scipy/numpy land.
 In the random method, we have:

 .. code:: python